 A single-family garage is used to park a car and store items; it may be in a building separate from a house or it may be attached to a house.

 Construction permit - subject-to-field-inspection.
 Most new and remodeled garages require only a subject-to-field-inspection permit.
 To qualify, your garage needs to be 750 square feet or less and with beams spanning 14 feet or less.
-We issue subject-to-field-inspection permits over the counter, typically on the day your apply.
+We issue subject-to-field-inspection permits over the counter, typically on the day you apply.

 Construction permit - addition or alteration.
 If your project doesn’t quality for a subject-to-field-inspection permit, you will need an addition or alteration permit.
 If your garage will be located in an environmentally critical area (such as a steep slope or creek) or if you need to dig an area over 750 square feet for your garage’s construction (including any driveway or other paved area), you need to schedule a pre-application site visit and we may have additional requirements.

 Electrical or plumbing permit.
 You may also need to get an electrical permit or plumbing permit if your garage will be wired for electricity or have a sink.
+You may also need to apply for electrical service changes or new services from Seattle City Light.

 Our Seattle Municipal Code (SMC) and Environmentally Critical Area Code limit the size and placement of your garage.